sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ist option is the right way

-## any traffic coming on port 80 on the local host to be forwarded to port 80 of the ns
-iptables -t nat -A PREPOUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT
+any traffic coming on port 80 on the local host to be forwarded to port 80 of the ns: iptables -t nat -A PREPOUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT